Scythian Mythology

 .
 Photo from the magazine "Archeologia" (OSTAPENKO M.A., PANCHENKO I.V.
 2014.
 2014, 61.
 Fig. 2)

-According to the description of the figures, they refer to a variety of anthropomorphic pillars.
-There are on the breast of the figure representing a man two circles, obviously protective plates.
+According to the description of the figures, they refer to an anthropomorphic pillar variety.
+There are two circles, obviously protective plates, on the breast of the figure representing a man.
 The man holds a massive rhyton in his right hand.
-One clearly sees a belt with buckle-clasp, on which hang an acinaces (short sword) and a quiver.
-The hands of the man are bent at the elbows, and, as it usually happens in such figures and in the tombs, the right hand is pressed to his chest, and the left goes to the stomach (compare with the Zbruch idol and the photo below).
+One sees a belt with buckle-clasp, on which hang an acinaces (short sword) and a quiver.
+The hands of the man are bent at the elbows, and, as it usually happens in such figures and tombs, the right hand is pressed to his chest, and the left goes to the stomach (compare with the Zbruch idol and the photo below).
 The enigmatic meaning of the hand position does not yet have an explanation, but it has been practiced in the graves for thousands of years.

 In 1992, an expedition of the Association of Lion (Lviv) excavated under the direction of a Ph.D.
 V.S.
 Artyukh, a human burial with the same hand position on a Trypillian site near the village of Moshanets of Kelmentsi district in the Chernivtsi Region.
-Obviously this ritual was adopted by the Scythians-Bulgars from the Trypillians when they lived in close proximity.
+Obviously, the Scythians-Bulgars adopted this ritual from the Trypillians even when they lived nearby.
 Ukrainian archaeologists, describing in detail the sculpture of Ruchaivka, made the following generalization:

-It seems that in the archaic time, these monuments became a dominant symbolism of the "world tree" or the phallus, which on anthropomorphic traits appear.
-Later, they become more and more humanoid in the form with a gradual transition to the anatomic sculptural plasticity and, possibly, to personalization of an image (ibid, 63).
+It seems, that in archaic times, these monuments became a dominant symbol of the "world tree" or the phallus, which had anthropomorphic traits.
+Later, they become more and more humanoid in form with a gradual transition to the anatomic sculptural plasticity and, possibly, to the personalization of an image (ibid, 63).

 The human burial from the Trypillian site near the village of Moshanets.